Is CoreSite Realty Corporation a Buy?

 That makes CoreSite the high-yield way to invest in data centers.
 But there's more to the dividend story here than meets the eye.
 The real estate investment trust has increased its dividend annually for 11 consecutive years, so there's a material dividend history here and it's pretty good.
 In fact, the REIT just upped the dividend again in the second quarter.

-That hike, however, is notable in a not so good way, because using the second-quarter dividend as a run rate leads to an annualized dividate rate of $5.08 per share.
+That hike, however, is notable in a not-so-good way, because using the second-quarter dividend as a run rate leads to an annualized dividend rate of $5.08 per share.
 The midpoint of the company's funds from operations (FFO) guidance range for 2021 is $5.47 per share, and it results in an FFO payout ratio of nearly 93%.
 That's high, but clearly the REIT is comfortable enough with the level to keep increasing its payout.
 Why?

 A good business that's getting better